hashicorp/terraform-website/content/source/docs/enterprise/preflight-installer.html.md

 ### SELinux

-SELinux is supported when Private Terraform Enterprise runs in `External Services` mode and only the default SELinux policies provided by RedHat are used.
-Private Terraform Enterprise v201812-1 or later is required for this support.
+SELinux is supported when Terraform Enterprise runs in `External Services` mode and only the default SELinux policies provided by RedHat are used.
+Terraform Enterprise v201812-1 or later is required for this support.

-SELinux is not supported when Private Terraform Enterprise runs in in `Demo` and `Mounted Disk` modes.
+SELinux is not supported when Terraform Enterprise runs in in `Demo` and `Mounted Disk` modes.
 When running in these modes the host running the installer must have SELinux configured in permissive mode.

 To configure SELinux in permissive mode for the runtime only, run `setenforce 0` as root.